vicky87106/lab1/README.md

 # lab1
 Title

+How to compile my program
+Use "g++ questionB.cop" command.
+Then use "g++ -o questionB questionB.cop
+Then use "./questionB " command.
+Then the result will come out.

 This is about Lab1,Question B.
 It is about Writing a C++ program to read in an integer and print out the corresponding sequence of numbers.